Platform Guide

 New ZealandSwedenDenmarkNorway

-Full list of 37 supported countries also includes Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Estonia, Finland, Gibraltar, Greece, Hungary, Ireland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovenia, and Switzerland.
-Note: Australia is not a supported country, though AUD is a supported currency for stores based in other regions.
+Shopify's full list also includes Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Estonia, Finland, Gibraltar, Greece, Hungary, Ireland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovenia, and Switzerland.
+Note: France is not on Shopify's supported list, so French stores can't connect as a retailer or a supplier.

 Margins & Revenue Model